Michael, Row the Boat Ashore: Recordings

 Lonnie Donegan reached #6 in the UK Singles Chart with his cover version in 1961.
 Harry Belafonte recorded a popular version of it for his 1962 Midnight Special album.
 Pete Seeger included it in his Children's Concert at Town Hall in 1963.
 Seeger also sang a solo version at a 1968 Town Hall children's concert, recorded live and released on Harmony Records (#H30399, track B3), a budget label of Columbia Records.
 Seeger likewise included "Michael" when he appeared as a guest on Sesame Street in 1970, during the iconic children's television show's second season, using it to teach Big Bird the idea of a participatory sing-along.
 The same lesson was included when Seeger recorded a Sesame Street album for Children's Television Workshop in 1974 with Brother Kirk.

 Trini Lopez had a minor hit with it in 1964.
 The Israeli-French singer Rika Zaraï also recorded a French version under the title "Michaël" in 1964.
 The African-American gospel/folk duo Joe & Eddie recorded it for their "Walking Down the Line" album in 1965.
 The Lennon Sisters recorded a version which was later featured as a bonus track on a CD re-release of their album "The Lennon Sisters Sing Great Hits".

 The Carawans' recording from St. Johns Island of "Jane Hunter and three Moving Star Hall singers" of a traditional "Row, Michael, Row," was released by Smithsonian Folkways Records in 1967 on the album, Been in the Storm So Long.

+In the Jan 12, 1968 TV episode of Tarzan ("The Convert"), the song is performed by a trio of nuns arriving at an African village by canoe.
+The nuns were played by guest stars Diana Ross and the Supremes.

 The song was recorded by The Beach Boys for their 1976 15 Big Ones album but was left off the final running order.
 Brian Wilson rearranged the song, giving it a rich arrangement with sound similar to the many other covers recorded during this period, including a complex vocal arrangement.
 Mike Love sang lead vocals.
 Richard Jon Smith's version spent nine weeks in mid-1979 at #1 in South Africa.

+Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".

 The counselors sing the song, along with "Down in the Valley" in the opening scene of the 1980 horror film, Friday the 13th.